Peorð: Etymology

-From peorð, Proto-Germanic form *perðu, *perþō or *perþaz may be reconstructed on purely phonological grounds.
-The expected Proto-Germanic term for "pear tree" would be *pera-trewô (*pera being, however, a post-Proto-Germanic loan, either West Germanic, or Common Germanic, if Gothic pairþra meant "pear tree", from Vulgar Latin pirum (plural pira), itself of unknown origin).
+From peorð, the Proto-Germanic form *perðu, *perþō or *perþaz may be reconstructed on purely phonological grounds.
+The Common Germanic name could be referring to a pear-tree (or perhaps generally a fruit-tree).
+The expected Proto-Germanic term for "pear tree" would be *pera-trewô (*pera being, however, a post-Proto-Germanic loan, either West Germanic, or Common Germanic, if Gothic *paírþra meant "pear tree", from Vulgar Latin pirum (plural pira), itself of unknown origin).
 The Ogham letter name Ceirt, glossed as "apple tree", may in turn be a loan from Germanic into Primitive Irish.